magixsno/ml4seticodechallenge/processors/README.md

 The basic4 data set has 4 different classifications:

+A signal that changes in frequency linearly with time:

 ![Narrowband](img/narrowband.png "Narrowband")

-A signal that changes in frequency linearly with time.
+A signal that changes in frequency quadratically with time:

 ![Narrowbandddr](img/narrowbandddr.png "Narrowbandddr")

-A signal that changes in frequency quadratically with time.
+A signal that wanders randomly through close frequencies:

 ![Squiggle](img/squiggle.png "Squiggle")

-A signal that wanders randomly through close frequencies.
+No signal found:

 ![Noise](img/noise.png "Noise")

-No signal found.

 Therefore, in processing the goal is to amplify this signal whatever methods you can.